Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

   - Reads `requirements.txt`, queries Python advisory databases, and writes a JSON report with concrete vulnerabilities.
   - With `flask==2.0.1`, `werkzeug==2.0.1`, `requests==2.19.0`, `urllib3==1.22`, the report will contain some findings.
   - The `|| true` ensures the workflow does not fail even if pip‑audit exits with a non-zero code when it detects vulnerabilities.
+  - The summary step prints a line like:
+    - `pip-audit summary: Found 30 known vulnerabilities in 5 packages`

 Artifacts produced: